Chris Lengerich

 Investment

 Art pricing has small datasets and an exponentially-scaled output space, which makes it challenging for models found in much of the ML literature.
 Shipped a completely new neural architecture in a month which contributed ~X0% relative increase in accuracy and requires fewer features than prior models.
-Was adopted by Arthena and descendants are still in use in 2021.
+Was adopted by Arthena and descendants were still in use in 2021 (Arthena was acquired by Masterworks in 2023).

 Get in touch